-Pima Association of Governments forms partnerships when there is an opportunity to improve the quality of life and economic vitality for everyone in the region.
+Pima Association of Governments forms partnerships when there is an opportunity to improve the economic vitality and quality of life for everyone in the region.
 Partnerships may be formed to address transportation needs and opportunities or to advance transportation innovations that improve safety, reliability and efficiency.
 Other partnerships may be formed to connect people across the region to better share data and educate others about opportunities that improve the economic lifeblood of our communities and ultimately lead to quality job creation.

 Regional Transportation Authority

-Local, state and tribal leaders, who serve on the RTA Board as well as the PAG Regional Council, are working together to improve the region’s livability by delivering a quality system for all users.
-The RTA Board has established a citizens’ advisory committee to draft a new regional transportation plan for public consideration in the near future.
+Local, state and tribal leaders, who serve on the RTA Board as well as the PAG Regional Council, are working together to improve the region’s livability by delivering a quality transportation system for all users.
+The RTA Board has established a citizens’ advisory committee to draft a new regional transportation plan for public consideration before the current plan and tax expire in June 2026.

 Regional Partnering Center